 Who are your femxle role models and why?

-All my friends to be honest.
+To be honest, all my friends.
 They’re all-powerful and inspirational in their own ways.
-From owning their own businesses to buying their own properties to being the badass coding queens in a boardroom full of men, as well as conquering the many hurdles, heartbreaks, and challenges they’ve come across, I like to surround myself with good people and I’m super proud of my circle of friends.
+They own their own businesses, buy their own properties, and are badass coding queens in boardrooms full of men.
+They’ve all conquered many hurdles, heartbreaks, and challenges.
+I like to surround myself with good people and I’m super proud of my circle of friends.

-There’s a lot to be said and recognised for women who challenge the norm and create their own paths.
-There are so many fearless and incredible women to shout out, but off the top of my head, here are a few independent bosses that I find extremely motivational
+There’s a lot to be said about women who challenge the norm and create their own paths.
+There are too many fearless and incredible women to shout out.
+Off the top of my head, here are a few independent bosses I find extremely motivational…

 Line Rindvig – very fortunate to call her my friend.
-She’s worked in various sectors of the music industry managing successful artists, launching labels, and most recently co-founding Offmeta, a new record label designed to intersect the esports, gaming, and music industries.
-She’s fearless & fucking good at what she does.
+She has managed successful artists, launched labels, and most recently co-founded Offmeta, a new record label designed to intersect the esports, gaming, and music industries.
+She’s fearless and fucking good at what she does.

 Lily Allen – her “zero-fucks-given” energy and ability to brush off the Daily Mail hounds having faced decades of public scrutiny, is really quite something.
-You have to have incredibly thick skin to last in this industry and she doesn’t get enough credit for everything she’s had to put up with.
-She’s also a lovely human being.
+You need thick skin to last in this industry and she doesn’t get enough credit for everything she has had to put up with.
+Plus, she’s a lovely human being.

 Steph Deep Medi – Label manager behind Deep Medi who constantly offers me words of advice and wisdom.
-When I was living in Berlin, spending time with Steph really motivated me to step up my game.
+When I lived in Berlin, spending time with Steph really motivated me to step up my game.